port-labs/port-docs/docs/self-service-actions/azure-pipeline/azure-pipeline.md

 1. A developer asks to run an Azure pipeline;
 2. Port sends a `POST` request with the action payload to the Azure webhook `URL`;
-3. The Azure webhook is receives the new action request;
+3. The Azure webhook receives the new action request;
 4. The Azure webhook triggers the pipeline;

 ## Define Incoming Webhook in Azure